armandofox/latex2ebook/README.md

 ch_mychap/mychap.tex  - toplevel file for that chapter ch_mychap/figs/      - figures (.pdf files ONLY--see below)
-ch_mychap/tables/    - tables (usually just .tex files)
+ch_mychap/tables/    - tables (usually just .tex files) ch_mychap/code/    - tables (usually just .tex files)

+IMPORTANT: you should include ALL the subdirs figs, tables, code for each chapter, even if empty, or some Makefile rules will break!